danhnguyen1998/products-management/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Link mockApi used in this projects: http://5d9d6c6093e57f0014a844c1.mockapi.io/api/products

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, first you must run:

+### `npm install`

+After that, you can run:

 ### `npm start`